 It’s essential to get adequate high-quality sleep to enjoy a healthy lifestyle.
-Sufficient sleep has many benefits to the body, including improved concentration, improved immune function, and a reduced risk of heart disease and stroke.
+Sufficient sleep has many benefits to the body, including improved concentration, improved immune function, and reduced heart disease and stroke risk.

 Effects of Alcohol on Sleep